CTemplar/checksum-scripts/README.md

-This is an attempt to calculate the SHA256 hash of a CTemplar.html file using minimal dependencies.
+This is an attempt to calculate the SHA-256 hash of the CTemplar webapp using minimal dependencies.

-The scripts will automatically grab the files, calculate the hash and show them to the user.
+The scripts will automatically grab the files, calculate the hashes and show them to the user.

 # macOS

 Should work on most versions (if not all) above OS X.

 ## How to use?

 1. Open the Terminal.
 2. Paste the following:
  > curl -s https://raw.githubusercontent.com/CTemplar/checksum-scripts/main/macOS.sh | bash